SeaGL/seagl.github.io/attend/ephemeral.md

 layout: page
 redirect_from:
   - /attend-ephemeral
-title: Attend SeaGL 2024 Virtually
+title: Attend SeaGL 2024 Remotely
 description: How to attend SeaGL 2024 with an ephemeral Matrix account
 ---

 # Attending SeaGL

-SeaGL uses a chat system called [Matrix] to run our virtual conference.
+SeaGL uses a chat system called [Matrix] for the remote part of our hybrid conference.
 We've got things set up so Matrix is super easy to use for you - just follow these 3 steps.
 But if you _do_ run into any trouble, you can email <matrix-help@seagl.org> and we'll help you get it sorted out. <!-- TODO - possibly link to Kiwi IRC too. -->

 ## Step 1 - get your 2024 account